One Piece (1999 TV series): Ratings

 The anime has been very well received.
 The first episode of the anime adaptation earned a viewer rating of 12.4%, behind Pokémon and ahead of Ojamajo Doremi.
 In Japan, One Piece has consistently been among the top five animated shows in television viewer ratings, as of 2020.

 On international online video platforms, the One Piece anime got 1.9 million demand expressions per month in 2016, making it the year's most popular anime and fourteenth most popular TV show in the world, according to Business Insider.
 In the United States, where it is available on the Hulu streaming platform, One Piece was 2018's most binge-watched television show in the states of Illinois and Wisconsin.

-In 2022, One Piece was the most watched TV show of the year in the world, beating Stranger Things, and Monkey D. Luffy was ranked as top three world's most popular character according to TV Time, a popular tracking service.
+In 2022, One Piece was the most watched TV show of the year in the world, beating Stranger Things, and Monkey D. Luffy was ranked as one of the top three world's most popular characters according to TV Time, a popular tracking service.